 Money management and staking size (i.e., betting units) are all habits and can be practiced by anybody.
 If you only bet a small percentage, the odds of going broke are dramatically reduced.

-Important factors include your Rate of Investment (ROI) and the initial size of your bankroll.
+Important factors include the Rate of Investment (ROI) of your sports wagers and the initial size of your bankroll.
 Thus, readjusting your bankroll would also mean adjusting your staking size.

 Profitable Sports Betting Tips to Make You Rich (Hopefully)